Ong Kim Swee: Managerial career

 Ong coached Malacca FA in 2005.
 In 2009, Ong took over as head coach of Harimau Muda from K. Rajagopal.
 He won the 2009 Malaysia Premier League with Harimau Muda that year.
-He was the manager of the Malaysia national under-23 football team which competed in the 2012 Olympic Qualifiers and 2011 Southeast Asian Games.
+He was the manager of the Malaysia U23 which competed in the 2012 Olympic Qualifiers and 2011 Southeast Asian Games.

 Ong also coached the club side of Malaysia U-23 squad, Harimau Muda A, who competed in Australia's National Premier Leagues Queensland in 2014.

-In 2015, Ong was appointed as head coach of Malaysia national football team after the resignation of the previous coach Dollah Salleh.
+In 2015, Ong was appointed as head coach of Malaysia national team after the resignation of the previous coach Dollah Salleh.
 Ong previously had hold the post on an interim basis in 2014 before Dollah was appointed.
-Despite a series of disappointing results in the World Cup qualification, Ong was handed a new two-year contract on 18 January 2016 in charge of the national team.
+Despite a series of disappointing results in the 2018 FIFA World Cup qualification, Ong was handed a new two-year contract on 18 January 2016 in charge of the national team.

 Ong was re-designated as Malaysia U-22 head coach, replacing Frank Bernhardt, in March 2017 following the appointment of new FAM president Tunku Ismail Idris.
 With the Malaysia U-22 team, Ong succeeded in reaching the final of the 2017 Southeast Asian Games football tournament on home soil, winning silver as the losing finalist to Thailand as well qualifying the team to the quarter-finals of 2018 AFC U-23 Championship.

 The Football Association of Malaysia (FAM) announced the resignation of Datuk Ong Kim Swee after its technical director accepted the position as the new head coach of Sabah FA.

+In October 2021, Ong was appointed by Malaysia Super League club Sabah.
+He guide the team in the league to a third place finished in the 2022 and 2023 season where he also was instrumental in Sabah 2023–24 AFC Cup run until the ASEAN Zonal semi-finals.

+On 25 November 2024, Ong moved to Indonesia to signed with Liga 1 club Persis Solo.